 We understand how frustrating it can be to search for a home in Austin.
 Half the battle is learning the key terms and what they mean in regards to Texas real estate.
 So each week we bring you Key Term Tuesday – our way of helping you decode the industry jargon that keeps you from owning your home search.
+This week we’ll answer what is earnest money?

 What Is Earnest Money?